-An employee who has completed twenty-one (21) years in the District will receive a one (1) time only stipend equal to twelve percent (12%) of the employee's salary, with the twelve percent (12%) one-time only stipend to be paid during the Employee's twenty-second (22nd) year contract (or in a fiscal year thereafter if mutually agreed between the employee and the District as set out below).
-An employee who has completed twenty-four (24) years in the District will receive an additional one-time only stipend equal to three percent (3%) of the employee's salary, with this additional three percent (3%) one-time only stipend to be paid during the employee's twenty-fifth (25th) year contract (or in a fiscal year thereafter if mutually agreed between the employee and the District as set out below).
+In an employee's twenty-second (22nd) year of work in the District, or in a fiscal year thereafter if mutually agreed between the employee and the District, they will receive a one (1) time only stipend equal to twelve percent (12%) of the employee's salary.
+In an employee's twenty-fifth (25th) year of work in the District, or in a fiscal year thereafter if mutually agreed between the employee and the District, they will receive an additional one time only stipend equal to three percent (3%) of the employee's salary.